Police still searching suspects who stole thousands in Belmont County

 It was being rented by Elzie Warner, 28, of Bellaire who owns Warner Brother’s Tree Service.

-Warner discovered the break in 3 hours after it happened and reported to Bellaire Police, that the thieves stole more than $80,000 in cash, from a locked filling cabinet inside the unit.
+Warner discovered the break in three hours after it happened and reported to Bellaire Police, that the thieves stole more than $80,000 in cash, from a locked filling cabinet inside the unit.

 Several thousand dollars worth of lawn equipment was also reported missing.